octoblu/node-meshblu-mqtt/README.md

   "uuid": "xxxxxxxxxxxx-My-UUID-xxxxxxxxxxxxxx",
   "token": "xxxxxxx-My-Token-xxxxxxxxx",
   "qos": 0, // MQTT Quality of Service (0=no confirmation, 1=confirmation, 2=N/A)
-  "host": "localhost", // optional - defaults to http://skynet.im
+  "host": "localhost", // optional - defaults to skynet.im
   "port": 1883  // optional - defaults to 1883
 });